 Retiring is a significant milestone in a person’s life.
 If you’re in your late 40s, 50s, or even 60s, you are probably thinking about retirement pretty frequently.
+This can include wondering if you’re going to be working part-time, checking on your savings, or looking into good cities to retire to.
 As you are nearing retirement, your excitement about your new future is most likely mixed with a little bit of apprehension and uncertainty.
 Having specific insurance policies in place before you retire, and others that kick in when you retire can help to relieve some of these worries.
 You also want to make sure your spouse and loved ones are protected should you pass.
 Here are a few types of insurance policies you should consider before you retire.

-Life insurance helps to cover your loved ones financially when you pass away.
+According to New Eagle Insurance, life insurance helps to compensate your loved ones financially when you pass away.
 You pay a premium based on factors like your age, medical history and other risk factors, and in exchange, your insurance company pays a sum to the beneficiaries you choose upon your passing.

-If you’re unsure if you need life insurance, take the time to answer the following questions inspired by Life Happens:
+If you’re unsure if you need life insurance, take the time to answer the following questions:

 - Do you have enough saved for funeral expenses?